 Is It ADHD, Depression, or Both?

 Depression is nearly three times more prevalent among adults with attention deficit hyperactivity disorder.
 Here, Dr. Sherman explains what links ADHD and depression, and how to differentiate symptoms for better treatment.

-First the bad news: ADHD and depression often go hand in hand.
-Depression is estimated to be 2.7 times more prevalent among adults with attention deficit disorder (ADHD or ADD) than among the general adult population.
+ADHD and depression are comorbid conditions.
+Depression is estimated to be 2.7 times more prevalent among adults with attention deficit hyperactivity disorder (ADHD or ADD) than among the general adult population.
+Children and adults with depression have ADHD at rates of about 30–40%.
+As many as 70% of people with ADHD will be treated for depression at some point in their lives.

 Now the good news: Effective remedies for depression are readily available, and they work just as well for adults with ADHD as they do for others.
 If you think you have the condition, there is no need to suffer.

 ADHD and Primary Depression

 Some adults with ADHD become depressed for no obvious reason — the condition strikes even in the absence of unpleasant life circumstances or events (difficulties at work or in school, job loss, relationship problems, chronic illness, and so on).
-Risk for this form of depression, known as primary depression, seems to be largely inherited and may be tied to hypersensitivity.
+Risk for this form of depression, known as primary depression, seems to be largely inherited.

 In other cases, depression arises as a direct consequence of the chronic frustration and disappointment of living with untreated or poorly managed ADHD.
 By some estimates, 25 percent of adults with the disorder haven’t gotten appropriate ADHD treatment.
 Such cases of depression are said to be secondary to ADHD.

 “I frequently see depression in adults whose ADHD wasn’t recognized and treated in their younger years,” says Yvonne Pennington, Ph.D., an Atlanta-based psychologist who specializes in adult ADHD.
 “Having endured so many blows to their self-esteem, they’ve accepted the idea that they’re lazy and stupid-or not good enough to succeed socially or professionally.